Now that you've created a new document, let's learn the different functions inside a document.

 Write a paragraph about the importance of watering St. Augustine and Zoysia grass.
 Talk about how many inches of water each one should get and how frequently to water.

-Now, when I hit Compose, Jarvis will pull in that information and use it to guide what he writes next.
+Now, when I hit Compose, Jasper will pull in that information and use it to guide what he writes next.
 You don't have to update the sidebar inputs as you go, but try doing that if you're not getting the results that you want.

 Shorter: ~20 - 25 words